 A rechargeable battery is an electronic device’s heart, and, while they don’t pump anything, batteries supply laptops, smart phones, and other electronics with their electric life force.
-The majority of the batteries utilized for portable devices are lithium-ion, the sheer abundance of which has led to the prediction that the lithium-ion battery market will reach $77 billion by the year 2024.
+The majority of batteries utilized for portable devices are lithium-ion, a technology so important to modern life that the 2019 Nobel Prize in Chemistry was awarded to three of its pioneers.
 Common alternatives to lithium-ion include nickel-cadmium and nickel-metal hydride rechargeable cells and batteries.

 As prolific and reachable products, portable rechargeable cells and batteries benefit from the clear identification of standard specifications and guidance.
 ANSI C18.2M provides just this.